UMCarpentries/2021-01-11-UMich-WISE-online/index.md

   Library Carpentry
   {% endif %}
   workshop,
-  you will need access to the software described below.
+  you will need to complete the Pre-workshop setup steps below.
   In addition, you will need an up-to-date web browser (e.g. Chrome or Firefox).
-  Make sure you have everything installed before the workshop.
+  You will not be able to participate in the workshop if you do not complete these steps ahead of time.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors